Jeff Fiorentino

-Jeffrey Philip Fiorentino (born April 14, 1983) is an American former Major League Baseball outfielder who played for the Baltimore Orioles and Oakland Athletics between 2005 and 2009.
+Jeffrey Philip Fiorentino (born April 14, 1983) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Baltimore Orioles and Oakland Athletics between 2005 and 2009.
+He also played in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp in 2010.
 He was nicknamed Screech due to his resemblance to the character of the same name from the television sitcom Saved by the Bell.

 Playing career

 Amateur

 A native of Pembroke Pines, Florida, Fiorentino attended Nova High School and Florida Atlantic University, where he played baseball for the Owls under head coach Kevin Cooney.
 In 2003, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.